vtog/labGuides/source/ocp/local-mirror-registry.rst

    pgStorage="/mirror/ocp4"
    initPassword="password"

+.. important:: Be sure to set "quayHostname" to a name with a DNS record.
+The installer will use that name to validate the service.

 #.
 Run the following command to install the registry pods as root.

    .. code-block:: bash

+      cd ~/mirror-registry

       sudo ./mirror-registry install --quayHostname $quayHostname --quayRoot $quayRoot --quayStorage $quayStorage --pgStorage $pgStorage --initPassword $initPassword